yujiri8/yujiri.xyz/fiction/sexist_tropes.md

 ### Men are just, women are kind

 This is distinct from the misandrist trope that fathers are harsh and mothers are loving, because there the implication is that one is good and the other is bad while here the implication is that both are good, they just specialize in different virtues.
-And there's nothing wrong with that in a vacuum, it's just that it's so much more common than the reverse that it's kind of assumed, both in fiction and in real life.
-We could use some stories that [invert the stereotypes to remind us that this isn't intrinsic to human nature](choosing_gender).
+And there's nothing wrong with that in a vacuum, the problem is that it's a cultural *belief* - many people actually think this is built in to our biology.
+We could use some stories that [invert the stereotypes to erode that belief](choosing_gender).